4kauanmota/devCalc-WEB/README.md

 # 📄 **Informations**

-**This project is designed to perform calculations using the syntax of the programming languages**
+**This project is designed to perform calculations using the syntax of the programming languages.**

 **+ > plus | - > minus | \* > times | / > division | % > rest of division | ** > power**